Characterizing generalized derivatives of set-valued maps: Extending the tangential and normal approaches: Introduction

-If $S$ is pseudo strictly $H$-differentiable for some $H$ defined by $H(w)=\kappa\|w\|\mathbb{B}$, where $\kappa\geq0$, then $S$ satisfies the \emph{Aubin property}, also referred to as the \emph{pseudo-Lipschitz }property.
-The \emph{graphical modulus} is the infimum of all such $\kappa$, and is denoted by $\lip\, S(\bar{x}\mid\bar{y})$. \end{defn} We had used $T:X\rightrightarrows Y$ to denote the positively homogeneous map in \cite{set_diff}, but we now use $H$ to denote the positively homogeneous map instead.
-We reserve $T$ to denote the tangent cone, defined as follows. \begin{defn} (Tangent cones) Let $X$ be a normed linear space.
-A vector $w\in X$ is \emph{tangent }to a set $C\subset X$ at a point $\bar{x}\in C$, written $w\in T_{C}(\bar{x})$, if The set $T_{C}(\bar{x})$ is referred to as the \emph{tangent cone }(also called the \emph{contingent cone}) to $C$ at $\bar{x}$. \end{defn} We say that $S:X\rightrightarrows Y$ is \emph{locally closed }at $(\bar{x},\bar{y})\in\gph(S)$ if $\gph(S)\cap\mathbb{B}_{\epsilon}\big((\bar{x},\bar{y})\big)$ is a closed set for some $\epsilon>0$. \begin{defn} (Graphical derivative) Let $X$ and $Y$ be normed linear spaces.
-For a set-valued map $S:X\rightrightarrows Y$ locally closed at $(\bar{x},\bar{y})\in\gph(S)$, the \emph{graphical derivative}, also known as the \emph{contingent derivative}, is denoted by $DS(\bar{x}\mid\bar{y}):X\rightrightarrows Y$ and defined by The \emph{convexified graphical derivative }is denoted by $D^{\star\star}S(x\mid y)$ and is defined by i.e., the closed convex hull of $T_{ \gph(S)}(x,y)$. \end{defn} The study of the relationship between the graphical derivative and the graphical modulus can be traced back to the papers of Aubin and his co-authors \cite{Aub81,AF87}, \cite[Theorem 7.5.4]{AE84} and \cite[Theorem 5.4.3]{AF90}.
+i.e., the closed convex hull of $T_{ \gph(S)}(x,y)$. \end{defn} The study of the relationship between the graphical derivative and the graphical modulus can be traced back to the papers of Aubin and his co-authors \cite{Aub81,AF87}, \cite[Theorem 7.5.4]{AE84} and \cite[Theorem 5.4.3]{AF90}.
 The main result in \cite{DQZ06} characterizes $\lip\, S(\bar{x}\mid\bar{y})$ in terms of the graphical derivatives, and was named the Aubin criterion to recognize the efforts of Aubin and his coauthors.
+See also \cite{Fran_Quin10}.
 Their result will be stated as Theorem \ref{thm:DQZ-Aubin}.
 Their proof was motivated by the proof of \cite[Theorem 3.2.4]{Aub91} due to Frankowska.
 Another paper of interest on the Aubin criterion is \cite{Aub06}, where a proof of part of the result in \cite{DQZ06} was obtained using viability theory.